sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project/README.md

             ```

     * **Using `conda` (Anaconda/Miniconda)**:
-        Replace `myenv` with your desired environment name and `3.10` with the Python version specified in prerequisites (or your preferred compatible version).
+        Replace `myenv` with your desired environment name and your preferred compatible version of python (3.1X).
         ```bash
-        conda create --name myenv python=3.10
+        conda create --name myenv python
         ```
         Activate the Conda environment:
         ```bash